-(a) Computing Time.
-The following criteria apply in computing any time period specified in these rules, in an order of the special master or the court, or in any applicable statute that does not specify a method of computing time.

-- (1) Period Stated in Days or a Longer Unit.
+- (a) Computing Time.
+The following criteria apply in computing any time period specified in these rules, in an order of the special master or the court, or in any applicable statute that does not specify a method of computing time. - (1) Period Stated in Days or a Longer Unit.
 When the period is stated in days or a longer unit of time: - (A) exclude the day of the event that triggers the period; - (B) count every day, including intermediate Saturdays, Sundays, and legal holidays (for legal holidays, see RCFC 6(a)(6)); and - (C) include the last day of the period, but if the last day is a Saturday, Sunday, or legal holiday, the period continues to run until the end of the next day that is not a Saturday, Sunday, or legal holiday. - (2) Period Stated in Hours.
-When the period is stated in hours: - (A) begin counting immediately on the occurrence of the event that triggers the period; - (B) count every hour, including hours during intermediate Saturdays, Sundays, and legal holidays; and - (C) if the period would end on a Saturday, Sunday, or legal holiday, the period continues to run until the same time on the next day that is not a Saturday, Sunday, or legal holiday. - (3) Inaccessibility of the Clerk's Office.
+When the period is stated in hours:

+- (A) begin counting immediately on the occurrence of the event that triggers the period; - (B) count every hour, including hours during intermediate Saturdays, Sundays, and legal holidays; and - (C) if the period would end on a Saturday, Sunday, or legal holiday, the period continues to run until the same time on the next day that is not a Saturday, Sunday, or legal holiday. - (3) Inaccessibility of the Clerk's Office.
 Unless the court orders otherwise, if the clerk's office is inaccessible: - (A) on the last day for filing under Vaccine Rule 19(a)(1), then the time for filing is extended to the first accessible day that is not a Saturday, Sunday, or legal holiday; or - (B) during the last hour for filing under Vaccine Rule 19(a)(2), then the time for filing is extended to the same time on the first accessible day that is not a Saturday, Sunday, or legal holiday. - (4) "Last Day" Defined.
-Unless a different time is set by a statute or court order, the last day ends: - (A) for electronic filing, at midnight in the Eastern Time Zone; and - (B) for filing by other means, when the clerk's office is scheduled to close, subject to the provision for afterhours filing permitted under RCFC 77.1(a).

-- (5) "Next Day" Defined.
-The "next day" is determined by continuing to count forward when the period is measured after an event and backward when measured before an event. - (b) Extending Time. - (1) In General.
+Unless a different time is set by a statute or court order, the last day ends: - (A) for electronic filing, at midnight in the Eastern Time Zone; and - (B) for filing by other means, when the clerk's office is scheduled to close, subject to the provision for after-hours filing permitted under RCFC 77.1(a). - (5) "Next Day" Defined.
+The "next day" is determined by continuing to count forward when the period is measured after an event and backward when measured before an event.

+(b) Extending Time.

+- (1) In General.
 The special master or the court may grant a motion for an enlargement of time for good cause shown except when such an extension is prohibited by these rules. - (2) Contents of a Motion for Enlargement.
-A motion for an enlargement of time must set forth: - (A) the specific number of additional days requested; - (B) the date to which the enlargement is to run; - (C) the total number of days granted in any previously filed motions for enlargement; and - (D) the reason for the enlargement. - (3) Communication With Opposing Counsel.
-Prior to filing a motion for enlargement, the moving party must make a reasonable effort to discuss the motion with opposing counsel and must indicate in the motion whether an opposition will be filed, or, if opposing counsel cannot be consulted, an explanation of the efforts that were made to do so. - (c) Additional Time After Service By Mail.
+A motion for an enlargement of time must set forth: - (A) the specific number of additional days requested;

+- (B) the date to which the enlargement is to run; - (C) the total number of days granted in any previously filed motions for enlargement; and - (D) the reason for the enlargement. - (c) Additional Time After Service By Mail.
 When a party may or must act within a specified time after service and service is made by mail, 3 days are added to the prescribed period, unless the special master or the court orders otherwise.

 (As revised and reissued May 1, 2002; as amended Jan.
-11, 2010.)
+11, 2010, July 31, 2023.)